 Ways to start feeling better

 “Some women may benefit from hormonal contraception, like birth control pills or a hormonal IUD, to help decrease the hormonal fluctuations that contribute to digestive issues,” said Davis.
-But for those of us that may also be struggling with IBS or IBD, it’s important to get treated for these specific digestive issues by a specialist first.
+But for those of us that may also be struggling with IBD or IBS flare up during your period, it’s important to get treated for these specific digestive issues by a specialist first.

 Davis also recommended keeping a journal.
 “Write down and keep track of symptoms, diet, and physical activity to determine if certain triggers, like a type of food, worsen symptoms.
 From there, try to eliminate or avoid those triggers right before and during your period.”